SeanBlackford37/Chess-agent/README.md

 src\main\java\ithaca\teamfour\player…

-How to set up/run the unit tests of the environment: <br /> Unit testing can not be done on this environment
+How to set up/run the unit tests of the environment: <br /> Unit testing (Made sure the AI is doing things correctly)

 How a human can act as an agent: \
 Run the ChessMain and enter coordinates of a move you want to do on your turn